From concept to community

 Brand-Finalized Automation

-With the core automation validated in Solution 3, the final version focused on closing the gap between working prototype and production-ready system.
+With the core automation validated in Solution 3, the final version focused on increasing the polish of this proven functional system.

 Reflection